 If your first dose doesn’t fully relieve your headache, or your headache comes back, you can take a second dose.
 The second dose should be taken at least 1 hour after your first dose.

-If your headache doesn’t improve at all with your first dose, don’t take a second dose without talking with your doctor first.
+If your headache doesn’t improve at all with your first dose, do not take a second dose without talking with your doctor first.

-Don’t take more than 12 mg of Imitrex given by injection within 24 hours.
+Do not take more than 12 mg of Imitrex given by injection in a 24-hour period.

 How often can you take Imitrex?

-You can take Imitrex to treat up to four migraine or cluster headaches a month.
-This could mean taking Imitrex 4 days in a row or spread out throughout the month.
-It’s not known if it’s safe to take Imitrex to treat more than four headaches in any 30-day period.
+You can take Imitrex to treat about four migraine episodes or cluster headaches per month.
+This could mean taking Imitrex 4 days in a row or spread throughout the month.
+It is unknown whether it’s safe to take Imitrex to treat more than about four headaches in any 30-day period.

 Taking medication to treat headaches too often can actually make your headaches worse.
 It can lead to medication overuse headache, which is also called rebound headache.
 This occurs when you get headaches more often than usual from taking your medication too often.
-(See “Side effect details” to learn more.)
+(See “Side effect details” in the “Imitrex side effects” section above to learn more.)

-If you have frequent migraine attacks or cluster headaches, talk with your doctor about ways to prevent them.
+If you have frequent migraine episodes or cluster headaches, talk with your doctor about ways to prevent them.

 Will I need to use this drug long term?

 Imitrex isn’t meant to be used as a long-term treatment.
-It doesn’t prevent migraine or cluster headaches.
-If you and your doctor determine that Imitrex works for your migraines or cluster headaches, you’ll only take it when you get an attack.
+It doesn’t prevent migraine episodes or cluster headaches.
+If you and your doctor determine that Imitrex works for your migraine episodes or cluster headaches, you’ll only take it when you feel migraine symptoms or a cluster headache coming on.

-If you have migraine attacks or cluster headaches more than four times a month, talk with your doctor about ways to prevent them.
+If you have migraine episodes or cluster headaches more than four times per month, talk with your doctor about ways to prevent them.

-Imitrex is FDA-approved to treat migraine.
+Imitrex is FDA-approved to treat migraine episodes with or without aura.
 The Imitrex injection is also FDA-approved to treat cluster headaches.

-Migraine causes a severe, throbbing headache that can last several hours or even days.
+During a migraine episode, a severe, throbbing headache occurs that can last several hours or even days.
 It’s typically accompanied by nausea and sensitivity to light and sound.
 Some people also have a sensory aura before or during the headache.

 Cluster headaches are intense headaches that come on suddenly.
-They last for about an hour and occur several times a day.
+They last for about an hour and occur several times per day.
 The pain typically starts around the eye and spreads over one side of the head.
-Cluster headaches happen over a few days, weeks or months, and are usually followed by periods without headaches.
+Cluster headaches happen over a few days, weeks, or months, and are usually followed by periods without headaches.

 What Imitrex does

-Triptans like Imitrex work by stimulating serotonin receptors (docking stations) found on blood vessels in the brain.
-This causes these blood vessels to narrow, which helps relieve the migraine or cluster headache.
+Triptans such as Imitrex work by stimulating serotonin receptors (docking stations) found on blood vessels in the brain.
+This causes these blood vessels to narrow, which helps relieve the migraine headache or cluster headache.
 Imitrex may also block activity in the trigeminal nerve.
 This is the nerve that allows you to feel sensation in your head and face.

-Imitrex also relieves symptoms associated with migraine, such as nausea and sensitivity to light and sound.
+Imitrex also relieves other symptoms associated with migraine, such as nausea and sensitivity to light and sound.

 How long does it take for Imitrex to work?

-Imitrex tablets typically start to work within 30 minutes, while the nasal spray can start to work in about 15 minutes.
-Both forms can take up to 2 hours to have their full effect.
+Imitrex tablets typically start to work within 30 minutes but can take up to 2 hours to have their full effect.

 The Imitrex injection can start working within 5 to 10 minutes.
 It usually reaches its full effect within 1 hour.